In search of convexity: diagonals and numerical ranges: Non-convexity of numerical ranges for commuting tuples

 where $\Int \conv \sigma(\cT)$ stands for the interior of the convex hull of the spectrum $\sigma(\cT),$ see \cite[Corollary 4.3]{MT_LMS} for more details and proof.

 So the joint numerical range of a commuting $n$-tuple $\cT=(T_1, \dots, T_n)$ exhibits some additional convexity properties, and there was some hope that it might be convex for all commuting tuples.
 Apparently, this question remained open for a long time.
+(To our knowledge, \cite[p.
+522]{Das_PAMS} is the earliest reference where the question has been mentioned explicitly.)

 The next example fills this gap and shows that the joint numerical range of commuting tuples is not convex, in general.
 The example appeared first in \cite{M}.
 Inspired by \cite{M}, very recently, another example of even two commuting matrices with non-convex numerical range was given in \cite{LLP}.
-Nevertheless, the example has a merit of being much simpler than the one in \cite{LLP}, and moreover, it can be applied to the situation of Asplund-Ptak numerical range without any changes, as we show below.
+Nevertheless, the present example has merit of being much simpler than the one in \cite{LLP}, and moreover, it can be applied to the situation of Asplund-Ptak numerical range without any changes, as we show below.

 \begin{theorem} For any Hilbert space $H, \dim H \ge 4,$ there exists a triple $\cT=(T_1, T_2, T_3)$ of mutually commuting bounded operators on $H$, such that their joint numerical range $W(\cT)$ is not convex. \end{theorem}